 3. Once a baby shows allergic reactions, the food should not be given again

 Healthcare providers recommend giving another try after 2-12 weeks to confirm.
 Mild symptoms may not occur again.
 Even if mild allergic reactions occur again, it doesn’t mean that avoiding the ingredient for good.
 A baby food allergy occurs when the immune system considers certain proteins as a threat.
-Since babies’ immune systems are constantly developing, most babies eventually grow out of food allergies by frequently interacting with the food .
+Since babies’ immune systems are constantly developing, some babies could grow out of certain types of food allergies, especially milk and egg .

 It’s contradictory to most advice saying not give any allergy-inducing food, but those advice is usually for kids older than 5.
 A lot of changes happen during infants’ development, and going through mild allergies is simply a process of growing.
 Just remember, certain food allergies still may stay, and your baby must see a healthcare professional for severe reactions like breathing difficulties.